jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 ## Getting started

 For Homebridge to communicate with your Energy Sockets, it is required to enable the "Local API" setting and disable the "Switch lock" setting from within the HomeWizard [Energy App](https://apps.apple.com/app/homewizard-energy/id1492427207).
 You must do this for each Energy Socket you want to expose in the Home App.
-It is also advised to assign fixed/static IP addresses to each Energy Socket in your network to improve reliability.
+It is also advised to use DHCP Reservations for each Energy Socket in your network to improve reliability.

 ### 1. Enabling the Local API setting and disable the Switch lock setting